Käpylän Pallo

-Käpylän Pallo or KäPa for short, is a football (soccer) club from the Käpylä district of Helsinki.
-The club currently plays in the Kakkonen, the third tier of the Finnish league system.
-KäPa play their home matches at the Max Westerberg Areena in Käpylän liikuntapuisto.
+Käpylän Pallo, commonly referred to as KäPa for short, is a football (soccer) club from the Käpylä district of Helsinki.
+The club currently plays in the Ykkösliiga, the new second tier of the Finnish league system.
+Their home arena is Max Westerberg Areena in Käpylän liikuntapuisto, Käpylä, Helsinki.
+KäPa first team currently play their home matches at the Brahenkenttä, Helsinki due to the requirements in the second-tier.

 Background

-The club played 21 seasons in the Kakkonen (Second Division), the third tier of Finnish football, in 1979, 1983–89, 1997–2007 and from 2009 to 2012.
+The club played 21 seasons in the Kakkonen (Second Division), the third tier of Finnish football, in 1979, 1983–1989, 1997–2007 and 2009–2012.
 KäPa played one season in the Ykkönen (First Division), the second tier of Finnish football, in 2008 and one season in the Kolmonen, the fourth tier of Finnish football, in 2012.
-They are expected to beat inter turku.

 KäPa was the first club in Finland to organise football leagues for youth players.
 The teams in these leagues were named after English League clubs and some teams even received their shirts as gifts from the English clubs they were named for.
 It has youth teams in a wide range of age groups, and it is the organiser of Finland's biggest youth football tournament, Helsinki Cup, together with FC Honka.